rsinghvi-dev/light-based-information-anchoring-with-visual-markers/README.md

 Design Goals:
--Create a light-based anchor to precisely overlay content on iPhone screen precise synchronization in time -Support data rates of at least 0.1 Kbps
+- Create a light-based anchor to precisely overlay content on iPhone screen precise synchronization in time
+- Support data rates of at least 0.1 Kbps
--Accurate data decoding
+- Accurate data decoding

 Deliverables: